 The impact of the submolecular electron density on the X-ray diffraction profile of a layer-stacked thin film is studied experimentally and compared with numerical simulations based on the molecular structure and angular arrangement.
 Important structural information is contained in the X-ray diffraction profile of highly anisotropic molecular thin films, such as phthalocyanines.
 The results show that the intensity distribution of the diffraction peaks belonging to the same series of lattice planes provides important structural information including the molecular tilt angle and the center electron density of the molecule.

-68.35.bm – Solid surfaces and solid-solid interfaces: Structure and energetics: Polymers, organics.
+PACS: 68.55.-a – Thin film structure and morphology / 68.37.-d – Microscopy of surfaces, interfaces, and thin films / 68.35.bm – Solid surfaces and solid-solid interfaces: Structure and energetics: Polymers, organics

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.

 Data correspond to usage on the plateform after 2015.
 The current usage metrics is available 48-96 hours after online publication and is updated daily on week days.